Rexair: History

-Around 1948, J. V. "Sandy" Sanders (a salesman from Owensboro, Kentucky) saw a demonstration of the Rexair and came to Detroit, Michigan determined to become "The best salesman the company ever had!".
+Around 1948, J. V. "Sandy" Sanders (a salesman from Owensboro, Kentucky) saw a demonstration of the Rexair and came to Detroit, Michigan, determined to become "The best salesman the company ever had!".
 In 1953, "Sandy" became one of five Regional Managers in Rexair's newly aligned national sales organization.

 A newly designed Rexair Cleaner was released in 1955 with a motor allegedly twice as powerful as its predecessor.
 Rexair executives rechristened it the "Rainbow" with one ad reading, "Now your home can be fresh as a rainbow".

 In 1969, Rexair opened a 100,000 square foot manufacturing facility in Cadillac, Michigan.
 New attachments were developed: the Power Nozzle and AquaMate, among others.
 The new Rainbow D3 was launched in 1980, the first major model change in twenty years.
 The D3 was the first Rainbow approved for "wet pick-up".

 In 1959, Sanders and Associates purchased Rexair.
 J. V. Sanders was now in control of Rexair.
 He attempted to develop what he called the "Rainbow Opportunity".

 As early as 1947, Rexair had branch locations in Canada, Cuba and Mexico.
 In the 1980s, Rexair developed an international sales and distribution network, and the Rainbow was modified to meet the specific demands of countries around the world.
 In 1986, Rexair celebrated its Golden Anniversary by launching its newest Rainbow, the D4.

-In 2001, Paul Vidovich took charge of Rexair, as President and CEO, and in 2002, he also assumed the responsibilities of Chairman.
+In 2001, Paul Vidovich took charge of Rexair, as president and CEO, and in 2002, he also assumed the responsibilities of chairman.
 Paul began his career in the business in 1971.
 He rose through the ranks via the direct selling business.

 In 2015, Rexair LLC was owned by public company Jarden.
 In April 2016, Jarden was purchased by Newell-Rubbermaid and the companies were merged.
 Newell Brands was now the owner of Rexair LLC.
 Newell Brands is a publicly held company.

 On 26 February 2019 Newell Brands announced it would be selling its Rexair business, the maker of Rainbow vacuum products, to private-equity firm Rhone Capital.
-The Rexair business had about $123 million in net sales in 2018, Newell said.
 Financial terms of the deal were not disclosed.